Control 2.21: AI Marketing Claims and Substantiation

 Objective

-Establish governance controls for marketing claims about AI agent capabilities to help prevent "AI washing" and ensure substantiation of performance claims.
-This control addresses regulatory requirements for truthful advertising and helps prevent misleading statements about AI functionality.
+Establish governance controls for marketing claims about AI agent capabilities to help reduce "AI washing" risk and to support substantiation of performance, capability, comparative, predictive, and efficiency claims.
+This control aids in meeting regulatory expectations for truthful advertising and supports the firm's ability to demonstrate a reasonable basis for AI-related statements made to customers, prospects, and counterparties.

 Why This Matters for FSI

-- SEC Marketing Rule (206(4)-1): Prohibits materially misleading statements about investment adviser services, including AI capabilities
+- SEC Marketing Rule (Investment Advisers Act Rule 206(4)-1): Prohibits materially misleading statements in investment adviser advertisements and requires a reasonable basis (substantiation) for material statements of fact, including statements about AI capabilities

-- SEC Enforcement Actions: Delphia Inc. and Global Predictions Inc. settlements (2024) established precedent for AI washing enforcement
+- SEC Enforcement Actions: Delphia Inc. and Global Predictions Inc. settlements (March 2024) established public precedent for AI-washing enforcement under the Marketing Rule

-- FTC Act Section 5: Prohibits unfair or deceptive acts, including overstated AI capabilities
+- FTC Act Section 5: Prohibits unfair or deceptive acts or practices, including overstated AI capabilities (see FTC AI guidance, "Keep your AI claims in check")

-- State Laws: Various state unfair trade practices laws apply to AI marketing claims
+- State Laws: Various state unfair and deceptive acts and practices (UDAP) statutes apply to AI marketing claims directed at residents of those states

 Control Description